Ah, every service-based business owners favorite topic!

 Well, let’s chat about how to manage client communication with your process.

 So you can run an effective business and manage your sanity!

 Managing communication is big on my list of priorities.
-Not only for my inbox zero game to hold strong but also have one space that I could manage communication effectively.
-So we both understood where we were in the process clearly.
+Not only for my inbox zero game to hold strong but also to have one space that I can manage communication effectively.
+So me and my clients understand where we are in the process clearly.

 So setting clear guidelines had to be a top priority on my list.
 One obstacle that I faced was where to begin.
 This is definitely the case when you’re just starting out or your completely new to getting organized.
 How I tackled this was I sat down and went through the entire process of how I wanted my clients to work with me.
 That was from the first point of contact, the phone chat to the completion of the project.